LokmaneDaoudi/Knowledge-Bank/Knowledge/On Merit and Progress.md

 **Redemption Through Suffering**: Like Prometheus, humanity must accept pain, loss, and sacrifice as necessary costs of transcending its primitive flaws.
 The story of Prometheus is a mandate for embracing risk and bearing the burdens of leadership and innovation.

 **Liberation from Systemic Flaws:** Promethism is the antidote to the greed-driven policies, incompetent governance, and institutional stagnation that led to prior collapse.
-By separating advancement from selfish actors and concentrating power in the hands of the [[meritorious]],society can break free from historical cycles of failure.
+By separating advancement from selfish actors and concentrating power in the hands of the [[meritorious society]] can break free from historical cycles of failure.

 **Collective Destiny:**